-During the year ended December 31, 2021, the Company incurred \$137,087 of eligible flow-through expenditures, representing 8.6% of the spending commitment for the flow-through shares issued in October 2021.
-A total flow-through share premium liability of \$68,543 was amortized to flow-through premium recovery on the statement of loss and comprehensive loss.
+During the year ended December 31, 2022, the Company incurred \$1,771,983 of eligible flow-through expenditures, fulfilling the remaining spending commitment for the flow-through shares issued in October 2021, with \$182,483 applied to the flow-through shares issued in July 2022.
+A total flow-through share premium liability of \$746,481 was amortized to flow-through premium recovery on the statements of loss and comprehensive loss.